How to Make a Million Dollar Resume

 We’re always told about how a proper resume should be like: no more than 1-2 pages, structured by categories or chronologically, applied with references and links to your LinkedIn or Facebook account.

 The main principle – it must look like a $100 banknote.
 Study the following presentation to learn how it is done!

 No one actually cares if you could sell yourself for a better price.
 The only purpose they are guided by is bringing your resume to the level of their expectations.
 This is the reason your application and CV should be flawless and free from unacceptable CV mistakes.

 There’s a common belief about the resume, being a main ticket for the interview and its key goal is limited to receiving that long-awaited call.
 It’s all wrong.
 Your main target is to sell yourself “for a better price”.
 You must do everything to make the recruiter “buy” you, as a future employee.

 For instance, when saving the resume, it must be saved solely in DOCX format and in no other way.
-All of PDF, ODT, DOC or RTF are taboos.
-To mention the other typical mistakes often presented as “good advice” for the application is your family status (this is more interesting to online dating websites), the full date of your job completion (it’s unnecessary) and many others.
-Also, try to avoid resume gaps at all costs!
+All PDF, ODT, DOC, or RTF are taboos.
+Mention the other typical mistakes often presented as “good advice” for the application is your family status (this is more interesting to online dating websites), the full date of your job completion (it’s unnecessary), and many others.